animalphase/tiy/README.md

 # TIY front-end engineering course, charli elwonger

-repo for all of charli's assignments at the iron yard, front-end engineering 12 week course.
+repo for all of charli's assignments at The Iron Yard Front-end Engineering 12 week course.

+this course began february 27, 2017.